 - 3. Prospective collection of biological specimens for research purposes by noninvasive means, for example: - a.
 Hair and nail clippings in a nondisfiguring manner; - b.
 Deciduous teeth at time of exfoliation or if routine patient care indicates a need for extraction; - c.
 Permanent teeth if routine patient care indicates a need for extraction; - d.
 Excreta and external secretions (including sweat); - e.
-Uncannulated saliva collected either in an unstimulated fashion or stimulated by chewing gumbase or wax or by applying a dilute citric solution to the tongue; f.
+Uncannulated saliva collected either in an unstimulated fashion or stimulated by chewing gumbase or wax or by applying a dilute citric solution to the tongue; - f.
 Placenta removed at delivery; - g.
 Amniotic fluid obtained at the time of rupture of the membrane prior to or during labor; - h.
 Supra and subgingival dental plaque and calculus, provided the collection procedure is not more invasive than routine prophylactic scaling of the teeth and the process is accomplished in accordance with accepted prophylactic techniques; - Mucosal and skin cells collected by buccal scraping or swab, skin swab, or mouth washings; - j.
 Sputum collected after saline mist nebulization. - 4.
 Collection of data through noninvasive procedures (not involving general anesthesia or sedation) routinely employed in clinical practice, excluding procedures involving x-rays or microwaves.
 Where medical devices are employed, they must be cleared/approved for marketing.
 (Studies intended to evaluate the safety and effectiveness of the medical device are not generally eligible for expedited review, including studies of cleared medical devices for new indications.)
 Examples: - a.
 Physical sensors that are applied either to the surface of the body or at a distance and do not involve input of significant amounts of energy into the subject or an invasion of the subject's privacy; - b.
 Weighing or testing sensory acuity; - c.
 Magnetic resonance imaging; - d.
 Electrocardiography, electroencephalography, thermography, detection of naturally occurring radioactivity, electroretinography, ultrasound, diagnostic infrared imaging, doppler blood flow, and echocardiography; - e.
-Moderate exercise, muscular strength testing, body composition assessment, and flexibility testing where appropriate given the age, weight, and health of the individual. - f.
-Collection of data from voice, video, digital, or image recordings made for research purposes. - 5.
-Research involving materials (data, documents, records, or specimens) that have been collected, or will be collected solely for non-research purposes (such as medical treatment or diagnosis). - NOTE: Some research in this category may be exempt from the requirement that it obtain IRB approval (See IRB Policy 7.3).
-This category refers only to research that is not exempt. - 6.
-Collection of data from voice, video, digital, or image recordings made for research purposes.
+Moderate exercise, muscular strength testing, body composition assessment, and flexibility testing where appropriate given the age, weight, and health of the individual. - 5.
+Research involving materials (data, documents, records, or specimens) that have been collected, or will be collected solely for non-research purposes (such as medical treatment or diagnosis).

+NOTE: Some research in this category may qualify for exempt status review (See IRB Policy 7.3).
+This category refers only to research that is not exempt.

+6. Collection of data from voice, video, digital, or image recordings made for research purposes.